javiersanzgarcia/configsBackUp/README.md

 #### Some configurations for MAC/Linux

 - Shell environemnt: ZSH - Oh my ZSH - Powerlevel10k (Check zshrc)
+- Include fonts compatible with NVIM and Powerlevel10k
 - Some aliases in zshrc

 #### Docker in Ubuntu